 This memorandum was prepared by Hernandez Environmental Services, a Desert Native Plant Specialist as described in Section 9.56.010 "Definitions" of Exhibit "A" of Ordinance No. 291 of the Town of Yucca Valley.
 On December 10, 2020, the town of Yucca Valley adopted a Special Order relating to the "take" of Western Joshua Tree (Yucca brevifolia) during the Candidacy Period for State listing under the California Endangered Species Act.
-The Special Order is designed to streamline the process to allow for the incidental take of a limited number of Joshua Trees to avoid or halt development in the town of Yucca Valley.
+The Special Order is designed to streamline the process to allow for the incidental take of a limited number of Joshua Trees to allow for the trimming of live trees or the removal of dead trees for single family homes or public works projects in the town of Yucca Valley.
 Take is defined as: to hunt, pursue, catch, capture, or kill, or attempt to hunt, pursue, catch, capture, or kill.